Impact

 Affected Systems

-Adobe Dreamweaver Desktop versions 21.7 and earlier are affected by this vulnerability.
+Adobe Dreamweaver Desktop versions 21.7 and earlier are affected.
 The application runs under the user’s account, so the files it can read depend on that account’s permissions.
-Files or directories that are normally outside the designated access scope can be accessed if the user opens a malicious file.
+Files or directories normally outside the designated access scope can be accessed if the user opens a malicious file.

 Risk and Exploitability

-The CVSS score of 8.2 indicates a high‑severity risk.
-The EPSS score is not available, and the vulnerability is not listed in CISA’s KEV catalog, suggesting that there is currently no widespread exploitation data.
-Attackers must employ social engineering to convince a user to open a malicious file, after which arbitrary read of privileged files is possible.
-The scope change enlarges the attacker’s reach within the local file system, potentially exposing confidential information.
+The CVSS score of 8.6 indicates a high‑severity risk.
+The EPSS score is low (<1%), and the vulnerability is not listed in CISA’s KEV catalog, suggesting that there is currently no widespread exploitation data.
+Attackers must employ social engineering to convince a user to open a malicious file, after which arbitrary code execution is possible.
+The scope change enlarges the attacker’s reach within the local file system, potentially allowing the attacker to run privileged code and access sensitive data.

 OpenCVE Enrichment